xmos/lib_board_support/doc/rst/lib_board_support.rst

 |XK_EVK_XU316        |       XC            |
 +--------------------+---------------------+

-The following section provides specific details of the features for each of the boards supported by this library.
+The following sections provide specific details of the features for each of the boards supported by this library.

 .. toctree::